BNarayanaReddy/BNarayanaReddy/README.md

 ### 🚀 About Me
 I'm an Engineering student specializing in Electronics, Communication, and Machine Learning.
-Currently working as an intern at Meeami Technologies, where I work on real-time speaker diarization systems.
 I enjoy surfing the internet, learning new skills, and staying curious about cutting-edge technologies.